dustinpfister/blog_posts/_posts/threejs-face3.md

 layout: post
 categories: three.js
 id: 185
-updated: 2021-04-21 12:42:05
+updated: 2021-04-21 12:43:41
-version: 1.7
+version: 1.8
 ---

 The [Face3 constructor has been removed](https://github.com/mrdoob/three.js/pull/21161) in [three.js](https://threejs.org/) as of [revision 126](https://github.com/mrdoob/three.js/releases/tag/r126).
 Before that chnage the Face3 Constructor was used to define a Face when [making a custom geometry](/2018/04/14/threejs-geometry/) with the Geometry Constructor which has also been removed as of revision 125.

-When using any kind of built in geometry, instances of Face3 are created automatically, but whenever making a custom geometry from code, or trying to figure out some problems that may exist with how faces are being rendered it is necessary to understand a few things about Face3.
+When using any kind of built in geometry, instances of Face3 are created automatically, or at least they where, and still are of you are using an older version of threejs still.
+However whenever making a custom geometry from code, or trying to figure out some problems that may exist with how faces are being rendered it is necessary to understand a few things about Face3 when using the old Geometry Constructor.

 <!-- more -->